GHilmarG/UaSource/docs/index.md

-If you want to be able to run Úa from another folder than just the installation folder (a good idea) then you need to add the source folder to the MATPLAB path.
+If you want to be able to run Úa from another folder than just the installation folder (a good idea) then you need to add the source folder to the MATLAB path.
 You can, for example, set the path as:

 ```
      addpath(genpath('MyUaSourceFileFolder'))